FANHATCHA/Assignments/ProgrammingCompetition/Vim.md

 Peek at the console: `fn`+`shift`+`→` (NOTE: This also works in insert mode, press any key to return to vim)

 Return to console, putting vim in background: `ctrl`+`z` (NOTE: Running `fg` in the terminal returns to vim)

+Duplicate line: `yy` to copy and `p` to paste.
+In short: `yyp`, I remember this because it looks like Yuppie!